At Easter time we talk a lot about resurrection. By this word we

 In 1994 he was called into ministry by the Diamond Hill United Methodist Church in Berkeley Heights, New Jersey, where he had been serving as Music Director.
 After serving for five years there, he was appointed to a two-point charge in Kearny, New Jersey.
-Before coming to Arcola United Methodist Church here in Paramus, Rev. Griffith was serving as a full time pastor at Asbury United Methodist Church in Egg Harbor Township, NJ.
-Currently, Rev. Griffith is taking graduate courses at Wesley Seminary in Washington, DC and is also serving Arcola as a full time Pastor.
+Before coming to Arcola United Methodist Church here in Paramus as a full time pastor, Rev. Griffith was serving as a full time pastor at Asbury United Methodist Church in Egg Harbor Township, NJ.

 Pastor Scott serves Arcola by singing in the choir, sitting in on all meetings and getting involved with the youth.
 Among Rev. Griffith's interests are reading, collecting coins and listening to music.